vbashur/hints/management.md

 it's not the manager's interest to see emplyee's fail replacing people is difficult and expensive and makes manager looking bad

+that turns out not to be the case